cvar-upm/cvg_ardrone2_ibvs/README.md

 ### Installation Steps

 The installation follows the same steps needed usually to compile a self-contained ROS stack.
+You can also refer /installation/installation_instructions.txt for installing the stack

 * Install ncurses and the boost libraries in your system.